microsoft/bond/doc/src/bond_comm_epoxy_wire.md

 Example: `root_namespace.child_namespace.some_service.some_method`

-### Payload type ###
+### Message type ###

-The payload type along with the [error code](#error-code) indicates what kind of message the `PayloadData` framelet contains.
+The `EpoxyMessageType` indicates what kind of message pattern is being
+employed:

 * `Request`: initiates a conversation that expects a response.
-The `PayloadData` is a Bond structure of the expected request type for the method being invoked.
+The message contains a `PayloadData` framelet that is a Bond structure of the expected request type for the method being invoked.
 * `Response`: completes the conversation with a response to a previous request.
-Based on the [`error_code`](#error-code) field, `PayloadData` is either a Bond structure of the expected response type for the method invoked or error data.
+The message either contains a `PayloadData` framelet with the serialized form of the expected Bond response type for the method invoked or it contains an `ErrorData` framelet with a a Bond structure derived from `Error`.
 * `Event`: initiates and completes a one-way, best-effort conversation.
 No response is allowed, not even an error response.

-### Error code ###

-The `error_code` field must be set to 0 for all payload types other than `Response`.
-For responses, the error code indicates the error/non-error status of a response.

-If the error code is 0, the `PayloadData` framelet contains a Bond structure of the expected response type for the method that was invoked.
+The message contains a `PayloadData` framelet that is a Bond structure of the expected request type for the method being invoked.

-If the error code is non-zero, the `PayloadData` framelet contains a Bond structure derived from `Error`.
+Notice that the `ErrorData` framelet only makes sense for a `Response`.
+Implementations will need to be robust against senders that have a mismatch here.

+Implementations must also be robust against type mismatches for `PayloadData` and `ErrorData` framelets.

 ## `ProtocolError` struct ##